Land bonds: Brazil

+Guyana

 Guyana passed a Land Bonds Act in 1959.
 The act allows the Government of Guyana to acquire land from any person or entity who owns the land or to whom compensation is payable in respect to the purchase or acquisition of the land.
 The payment for the land may be made in land bonds with the consent of the person or entity, and at the discretion of the government.

 The land bonds have the following features: